strobes-co/guides/reports/README.md

-# Mastering Jinja Templating in Strobes
+# Templating guide in Strobes

 ## Introduction